 1. The top-right corner of each page you submit MUST include the street address of the project, so we are able to match your drawing with your application.

 2. Your drawing MUST show exactly where the new landscape will be in relation to large, existing fixtures such as the street, sidewalk, driveway, home, etc. In addition to showing these large existing features, the drawing must provide the measurements (or size) of the area to be re-landscaped, in square feet.
 Final incentive payment will be made based on the square feet of the final project as determined by LBUD.

 4. Your Drawing MUST state: which option you will commit to:

 - Option 2: NOT all the plants are showcased on the CalScape website.
 If Option #2 is chosen, applicants must submit the documentation for the plant using the Water Use Classification of Landscape Species website at http://ucanr.edu/sites/WUCOLS/ showing that the plants are rated as “Low” or “Very Low” when grown in the South Coastal region, indicated as Zone 3 (Column J).

 5. Your drawing MUST show that plant material will cover at least 65% of the newly landscaped area with at least 10% being California Native plants.
 The California Native plants on your design must indicate they are with either a highlight, an asterisk, or bolding the font of California Native plants.
 Your new landscape MUST be designed such that it can reasonably be assumed that at least 65-percent of the site will be covered with plant material by the time the plants are mature, or within two years, whichever is sooner.
 This “reasonable” assumption will be made at the sole discretion of LBWD.
 An example of what is NOT acceptable: a new landscape that is almost entirely graveled, containing few if any living plants.
-Plants that are used to meet the 10% California Native or flowering requirement must be marked as such on the design or planting key.
+Plants that are used to meet the 10% California Native requirement must be marked as such on the design or planting key.

 To calculate the estimated required plant coverages for your project you can use the following formulas: